antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 *References*
 *

-Show that experimental manipulation of one of them can move cell lines along the MES/ADRN axis
+* Show that experimental manipulation of one of them can move cell lines along the MES/ADRN axis
+* Directly link to the dataset
+* Toy around with colors till the one that explains most shows

 Creating hypotheses; relating to chromatin modification data
 ---------------------------------------------------------------

 So the TF PRRX1 is capable of shifting cells from a MES state to an ADRN state.
 How can we further determine causal relations and probably targetable processes in these cancer cells?
 How is a switch dynamically possible?
 A growing body of evidence implicates enhancers as key elements defining cell identity but the relationship of these enhancers to intratumoral heterogeneity is unknown.
 We measured enhancer mark.
 We view a couple of genes from the signatures to discover patterns

-Epigentisch versus genetisch
+Epigenetic versus genetic; the concept of re-programming

 *Dataset used:*
 *